 Chancroid is a very contagious sexually transmitted disease (STD).
-It is dangerous because once you have it, it may increase your risk for other health conditions, too.
+Once you have it, it may increase your risk for developing other health conditions.
 What exactly is chancroid, and how can you treat and prevent it?

 Chancroid is an STD caused by bacteria called Haemophilus ducreyi.
 It causes bumps that may feel tender when you touch them.
 The bumps fill with pus and may open up and become sores.
 These sores are most often on the genitals and are called ulcers.
 While chancroid is easily treatable, it also spreads very easily.

 Another common symptom of chancroid is swelling of the lymph nodes, or small glands, in your groin.
 When your lymph nodes are swollen, that is a sign that your body is fighting off bacteria or infection.